ropensci/hddtools/README.md

 -   Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.
 -   Please [report any issues or bugs](https://github.com/cvitolo/hddtools/issues).
 -   License: [GPL-3](https://opensource.org/licenses/GPL-3.0)
+-   This package is currently under review for submission to ROpenSci (see review status [here](https://github.com/ropensci/onboarding/issues/73)) and the Journal of Open Source Software (see review status [here](https://github.com/openjournals/joss-reviews/issues/56)).
 -   Get citation information for `hddtools` in R doing `citation(package = "hddtools")`

 <br/>